 *In instances where the deposit amount paid is higher than the 25/50/75% of cruise fare cancellation charge, then the highest of the two amounts is payable as the cancellation charge, i.e. the full deposit amount is retained.

 Celebrity Cruises Onboard Bookings

-For Celebrity Cruises ‘Cruise Now’ bookings made onboard our ships, deposit may incur a cancellation fee, please consult the specific terms and conditions provided at time of booking onboard
+Celebrity Cruises ‘Cruise Now’ bookings made onboard our ships may be subject to different terms and conditions.
+Please consult the specific terms and conditions provided at time of booking onboard.